Benzino

 Raymond Scott (born July 18, 1965), better known by his stage name Benzino or Ray Benzino, is an American urban media proprietor, television personality, rapper and record producer.
-Benzino produced records (as part of the production team Hangmen 3) and co-owned The Source magazine.
+Benzino is noted for his production work in East Coast hip-hop music, both solo and as part of the production team Hangmen 3, and his ownership of The Source magazine.

 Career

 Benzino has said one of the primary inspirations to enter the genre of rap stems from his fondness of the film Wild Style.
 Benzino was a founding member of rap groups the Almighty RSO and Made Men.
 He has appeared on the reality television show Love & Hip Hop: Atlanta since 2012.

+In 1988, he helped found The Source magazine with David Mays in Boston.
+The magazine grew to become known for its coverage of hip hop music and culture.
+Benzino and Mays left The Source in 2005.

 Feud with Eminem

 Benzino is known for being involved since 2002 in a widely publicized feud with rapper Eminem; the feud began after his The Source magazine rated The Eminem Show as four mics out of five.
 Eminem blamed the magazine and its co-founder Benzino for what he considered an unfair rating.
 Benzino later released diss tracks towards Eminem, titled "Pull Your Skirt Up" (calling him "2003 Vanilla Ice") and "Die Another Day", while Eminem released "The Sauce" and "Nail in the Coffin".
 As a continuation of this animosity between the two, Benzino released the diss mixtape Benzino Presents: Die Another Day: Flawless Victory, further disparaging Eminem.

-On September 4, 2020, Benzino released a new single titled "The Bigger Picture" with an accompanying music video on YouTube.
+In 2024, Eminem was featured on American music video company Lyrical Lemonade's song "Doomsday Pt.
+2", a sequel to "Doomsday", performed by Cordae and Juice Wrld.
+Eminem's verse is a diss at Benzino, mentioning Benzino's daughter Coi Leray.

+Rap Elvis with Natalac

+In response to Eminem's verse, Benzino released the diss track "Rap Elvis" within 2 days of the "Doomsday Pt.
+2" release.
+The song was allegedly ghostwritten.
+Rapper Ness Lee claimed he was the original writer.

-On March 27, 2024 Benzino released Rap Elvis music video [Eminem Diss] filmed in different locations throughout Detroit, including Eminem's restaurant Mom's Spaghetti with a feature from Jacksonville-based rapper Natalac wearing a white mink coat.
+Benzino released Rap Elvis music video [Eminem Diss] filmed in different locations throughout Detroit, including Eminem's restaurant Mom's Spaghetti with a feature from Jacksonville rapper Natalac wearing a white mink coat.
 The video features Benzino sampling and discarding the spaghetti even taking the sign from the restaurant.
-To date Eminem hasn't responded.
-YouTube.